BeratYesbek/vhoops_android/README.md

 FIREBASE, VIDEO TALK and more thing

-Hello reader, I have been developing this project approximately for 3 week. it did not finished yet.
+Hello reader, I have been developing this project approximately for 3 week. it did not finish yet.
 As a database I use Fireebase.

 Free chat with your friends .If you want to share location,image,video or file you can share easily with Vhoops